LudovicDubois/SmartTests/doc/Assertions/notchanged.md

 }
 ```

-In this example, we ensure that no public property of `mc` has changed during the call to `mc.MyProperty = 10` except `MyProperty`, that is not checked.
+In this example, the Smart Assertion ensures that no public property of `mc` has changed during the call to `mc.MyProperty = 10` except `MyProperty`, that is not checked.

 > Note that if the names specified are not public property names, a `BadTestException` occurs.